konik-io/konik/README.md

-# Konik
+# Konik ZUGFeRD Library

 [![Join the chat at https://gitter.im/konik-io/konik](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/konik-io/konik?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 is a easy to use open source implementation of the ZUGFeRD data model including various enhancements.

 ## Features
- - Easy and understandable API to create and read invoices.
+ - Easy and understandable API to create and read ZUGFeRD compliant invoices.
  - Extensive documentation with examples.
+See [konik.io/docs](http://konik.io/docs)
- - Logical invoice validation done with JSR303
+ - XML Schame and semantic invoice validation.
  - Validation of invoices against ZUGFeRD profiles.
  - Validation of invoices against specific country invoice regulations.
- - Easy way of invoice attaching or extracting from PDFs.
+ - Attaching or extracting XMLs from PDFs.
- - Multiple PDF Carriages from different vendors.
-Choose your favorite.
+ - Multiple PDF Carriages from different vendors (Currently iText adn PDFBox).
+Choose your favorite or use any other of your choice.

 ## Modules